 This post of part of our UC Press Editor Spotlight Series.

-For this year’s virtual American Association of Geographers conference, we connected with UC Press Environmental Studies Editor Stacy Eisenstark to talk about our program and what new projects she’s most excited about.
+For this year’s virtual American Association of Geographers conference and the Environmental History Association’s Environmental History Week, we connected with UC Press Environmental Studies Editor Stacy Eisenstark to talk about our program and what new projects she’s most excited about.
 Stacy also shares how she became an editor, some publishing advice for junior scholars, and the unexpected comfort of horror movies during the pandemic.

 Read on or watch the video below to learn how to connect with Stacy.